nguyendviet/mobile-notes/README.md

     });
     ```
 - There's a lot more from Serverless-Stack.com like Automating Serverless deployments and Code Splitting in Create React App, you should definitely check it out.
-- In the (near) future, I'm going to  use AWS CloudFormation (and perhaps Terraform) to provision the infrastructure instead of the tools that Serverless-Stack.com uses.
+- In the (near) future, I'm going to  use AWS CloudFormation (and perhaps Terraform) to provision the infrastructure instead of the tools that Serverless-Stack.com uses. *Update 28 June 2019*: So, the future is now.
+See how to provision the whole app with CloudFormation [here](./cloudformation/README.md).

 ## Author(s)